 Many other forms of wildlife thrive in Nagarhole forest including leopard, sambar deer, spotted deer, wild boar, gray langur, several types of birds and reptiles.

-Morning safari starts at 6 am and evening safari at 3 pm.
+The morning safari starts at 6 am and the evening safari at 3 pm.
 You can buy the safari tickets at the park entrance one hour before the safari start time.

 How To Reach Nagarhole National Park

 Mysore airport (95 km) is the nearest domestic airport.
 Bangalore airport (236 km) is the major nearest international airport.
 It is almost 5 hours drive to the park from Bangalore airport.